Environmental Consulting Qualifications and Partnerships

 A Council-certified Indoor Environmental Consultant is required to have 8 years experience consulting on indoor environmental issues including asbestos, lead, HVAC, building science, chemicals, mold and microbial contamination

-Healthy Building Science has an Environmental Inspector who is also a Certified Lead Inspector/Assessor from the California Department of Public Health.
+Healthy Building Science has an Environmental Inspector who is also a Certified Lead Inspector/ Risk Assessor from the California Department of Public Health.
 This certification allows inspectors to assess the degree of total lead hazard in residential or public buildings before, during, and/or after Lead Related Construction (LRC) work.
 Lead Inspectors/Assessors typically do inspections, take samples, and interpret test results and on occassion our Lead Inspector/Assessor will also write or blog all about Lead

 We are thrilled to be among the early adopters of the International Well Building Institute’s WELL Building Standard.
 Alex Stadtner has successfully earned the WELL Accredited Professional (WELL AP) credential and HBS has already supported numerous projects pursuing WELL Building Verification Testing.